techidaily/site-extra-lessons/source/_posts/new-is-asmr-good-for-you-learn-the-benefits-here.md

 The best part is that almost anybody can use it.
 If you think these advantages may benefit you, you can try them.
 You can find out **if ASMR is good for you** without spending money or a doctor's prescription online.

-## Part 4: FAQ: People Also Ask

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: FAQ: People Also Ask

 ### 1\.
 Does ASMR kill brain cells?